E'wao Kagoshima

 E'wao Kagoshima (born 1945 in Japan) is a Japanese artist whose varying media includes painting, sculpture and collage.
-Kagoshima's work is known through the canon of Japanese Pop Art, and he has had solo exhibitions at the Nagai Gallery, Tokyo; Gabrielle Bryers Gallery, New York; The New Museum, New York; Mitchell Algus Gallery, New York; and Algus Greenspon, New York.
+Kagoshima's work is known through the canon of Japanese Pop Art, and he has had solo exhibitions at the Nagai Gallery, Tokyo; Gabrielle Bryers Gallery, New York; The New Museum, New York; Mitchell Algus Gallery, New York; Algus Greenspon, New York; The Box, L.A.; and Ulterior Gallery, New York.
 Kagoshima has been included in exhibitions at the Institute of Contemporary Arts, London; The Asian American Art Center, New York; The Laforet Museum, Tokyo and Osaka; Marlborough Gallery, New York; MoMA PS1, New York; White Columns, New York; Martos Gallery, New York; Galerie Rodolphe Janssen, Brussels; and Sculpture Center, New York.
+His mid-career retrospective was taken place at the Center for Art, Research, and Alliances (CARA) in New York in 2025.

 Background and education

-Kagoshima was born in Niigata, Japan in 1945.
-He received his MFA from the Tokyo National University of Fine Arts in 1969, before moving to New York City in 1976 where he now lives and works in Queens.
+Kagoshima was born in Niigata, Japan in 1945 and grew up in Tokyo.
+He received his BFA from the Tokyo National University of Fine Arts in 1969, before moving to New York City in 1976 where he now lives and works in Queens.